synchronal/medic-ex/guides/installation.md

 ## Configure Doctor checks

 Doctor defaults to a subset of available checks.
-The set of checks to run can be configured in `.doctor.exs`.
+The set of checks to run can be configured in `.medic/doctor.exs`.
 If this file exists, it should be a list of check tuples.

 For example: